hypermynds/handbook/README.md

 # handbook

-This is the introduction to Hypermynds
+This is the introduction to Hypermynds.